sindhujaalladi/RewardsProgram/README.md

 # RewardsProgram

-In this RewardsProgram API I have implemented different endpoint
+In this RewardsProgram API I have implemented different endpoints

 a) calculate rewards points any given transcationAmount